Latest Tables of Contents with Summaries

 Kostjuk William, Grand PhD in Medical sciences, Professor (London, Canada)

-Krasnyj S.A., Corresponding Member of the National Academy of Sciences of Belarus, Grand PhD in Medical sciences, Professor (Minsk, Belarus)
+Krasnyj S.A., Academician of the National Academy of Sciences of Belarus, Grand PhD in Medical sciences, Professor (Minsk, Belarus)

-Kul'chickij V.A., Corresponding Member of the National Academy of Sciences of Belarus, Grand PhD in Medical sciences, Professor (Minsk, Belarus)
+Kul'chickij V.A., Academician of the National Academy of Sciences of Belarus, Grand PhD in Medical sciences, Professor (Minsk, Belarus)

 Linn Tommi, Grand PhD in Medical sciences, Professor (Stockholm, Sweden)